SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/00-Lesson-Introduction.md

 - What is Spring Data Framework and it's purpose

 **2. Spring Data Repositories**
-- How to work with Spring Data Repositories

 **3. Spring Data Query Creation**
-- How to assemble queries with Spring Data
+- Assembling Queries with Spring Data
+- Query Builder

 **4. Spring Data Service**
  - What is service layer